andymule/jeoparty-heroku/README.md

    - Main game board (host): http://localhost:3000
    - Connect players by sharing the room code displayed on the host screen

+## How It Works

+The Jeoparty application loads the entire Jeopardy clue dataset (combined_season1-40.tsv) into memory at startup.
+This provides:

+- Fast access to all 88,000+ questions without database queries
+- No database setup or maintenance required
+- Full functionality even in environments where a database is not available

 ## Deployment to Heroku

 1. Create a new Heroku app: